metaDAOproject/futarchy/docs/metadao/faq.md

 - Proposal trading only during certain periods.

 ### Q: Have any other crypto projects tried to use prediction markets for governance?
-**A:** Yes, but they did not follow Robin Hanson's model of asset-driven futarchy.
+**A:** Yes Gnosis and Zeitgeist PM, but they did not follow Robin Hanson's model of asset-driven futarchy.
 They were also built on older blockchains; we now have the benefit of additional years of infrastructure development and cost reductions.

 If you have any additional questions not covered in this FAQ, feel free to reach out to us on [Discord](https://discord.com/invite/metadao).